runderwoman/faaspot-cli/docs/spots.rst

        $ curl -X PATCH --header "Authorization: Token MY_TOKEN" https://api.faaspot.com/v1/spots/ \
        --data '{"refresh_ip": "SPOT_IP_TO_REFRESH"}'

-    This API will return the execution id of the spot refresh_ip task.
+    This API will return the execution ID of the spot refresh_ip task.
-    If you want to get the execution status of that task, you will need to query the execution status.
+   To get the execution status of that task, you will need to query the execution status.
     You can see how to do it in the :ref:`executions <get_execution_status>` page.